nreaLms/halflife-featureful/README.md

 * `mp_healthcharger_rechargetime` and `mp_hevcharger_rechargetime` cvars to control wall chargers recharge time.
 * `mp_dmgperscore` and `mp_allydmgpenalty` to control how many points the player gets for dealing the damage in Co-op.
 * `mp_keepinventory` to keep player inventory across changelevels in co-op.
+* Map .cfg files for co-op games featuring starting weapons and ammo, similar to Sven Co-op.

 ## How to build